 But unfortunately, the community has been treated as second class citizens, and often come under increasing scrutiny by religious authorities.
 For example, a ban on Shia Islam is still currently enforced in 11 out of 14 states in Malaysia, originating from a fatwa that was released in 1996, by the Fatwa Committee of the National Council for Islamic Affairs.

 Globally the trend seems to continue, and each sect often being repressed and persecuted by the majority sect in the country.
-We witnessed in the last few years, Shiites has been subjected to violence in Bahrain, Pakistan, Indonesia and Egypt, while the Sunnis in Iraq have been the target of Shiites militia during the presidency of Nouri al Maliki.
+We witnessed in the last few years, Shiites have been subjected to violence in Bahrain, Pakistan, Indonesia and Egypt, while the Sunnis in Iraq have been the target of Shiites militia during the presidency of Nouri al-Maliki.

-Set against this background, this forum will try to examine the phenomena; and try to answer several questions: Are this conflicts largely theological by nature, or mostly political?
-What are the causes of these hatred?
-And are there any episodes in Islamic history where all sects in Islam can co-exist peacefully ?
+Set against this background, this forum will try to examine the phenomena; and try to answer several questions: Are these conflicts largely theological by nature, or mostly political?
+What are the causes of this hatred?
+And are there any episodes in Islamic history where all sects in Islam can co-exist peacefully?
 Will the minority sects; Shi’a, Bahai, Ahmadiyyah, and others, ever be part of the Muslim ummah in Malaysia?

 230-240: Opening speech by the Chairperson, Ehsan Shahwahid